artasparks/glift/README.md

 ### APIs

-Glift is still in beta, but it's rapidly approaching a stable 1.0 release.
-All methods and options supported for the lifetime of the 1.0 release have been marked with @api(1.0).
+Glift is now released on a public, stable release!!
+All methods and options that are part of the stable 1.0 API have been marked with 'api: 1.0'.
+Similarly, if an option is available from 1.1 onward, then it will be marked 'api: 1.1'.

+lifetime of the 1.0 release have been marked with api: 1.0.
 Options/methods that are on track to become supported have been marked @api(beta).

 The currently supported methods support @api(1.0):